theodi/ODI/node/level1-country.md

-# ODI Node : Level 3 (pre-alpha draft)
+# ODI Node : Level 1 - A Country-level Node

-To be formalised.

-An independent, non-profit, financially sustainable organisation with strong connections to the public sector.
+An independent, non-profit organisation.
+A country-level Node must be a well-funded, financially sustainable organisation that sits outside of governmnet, but with strong connections into the public sector.

 Principle: similar to the founding ODI UK non-profit organisation in London

+No contract draft currently exists for this Level.
+Pilots will use the Level 2 (City/Region) framework.